 The practical implication of this information is that by learning to monitor our own emotions and sense emotional changes in other people, it becomes possible to recognize what people are feeling; and, by learning to navigate and manage our own emotions, we influence the emotions of others.
 This information is critical for leaders who want to strengthen emotional connections, a key to Affective Leadership℠.

-The following leadership practices help leaders develop stronger emotional connections and make positive use of limbic resonance:
+The following leadership practices help leaders develop stronger emotional connections and make positive use of limbic resonance.
+They are skills you can use as you work to influence others.

 Monitor emotions- Learn to monitor your own emotions when with others.
 What are you experiencing?
 Is it coming from you or from someone else?